Rochester Criminal Defense Lawyer

 The felony classes in New York include:

-• Class A-I felonies – Punishable by a prison sentence between 15 years and life imprisonment
+• Class A-I felonies – punishable by a prison sentence between 15 years and life imprisonment

-• Class B felonies – Punishable by a maximum prison term of 25 years
+• Class B felonies – punishable by a maximum prison term of 25 years

-• Class D felonies – Punishable by a maximum prison term of seven years
+• Class D felonies – punishable by a maximum prison term of seven years

 • The National Trial Lawyers Top 100 – Criminal Defense